pedroigosl/pedroigosl/README.md

 <h3>About me</h3>

-Computer Science graduate with masters in computer vision in progress.
-Enthusiast of AI, machine learning and robotics.
+Computer Science graduate with a few Mechatronics Engineering classes.
+Enthusiast of Computer Vision, AI, machine learning and robotics.

 Currently working with data science and machine learning, while dabbling with robotics, automation and other AI projects on free time.
 <br/>